Konráðs saga keisarasonar

 Konráðs saga keisarasonar is a medieval Icelandic romance saga.
 In the assessment of its editor Otto J. Zitzelsberger, it is 'a fine specimen of an early indigenous riddarasaga that combines elements from native tradition with newer and more fashionable ones from the Continent'.
 He dates it to the early fourteenth century.
-Although seen as highly formulaic by Jürg Glauser, Heizmann and Péza have argued that the saga provides a sophisticated exploration of identity.
+Although seen as highly formulaic by Jürg Glauser, Heizmann and Péza have argued that the saga provides a sophisticated exploration of identity, and Marianne Kalinke has argued that the saga "is unique in medieval Icelandic literature, indeed in medieval European literature, in that the plot is generated by the protagonist's monolingualism and the antagonist's multilingualism".

-Synopsis
+Synopsis and analogues

 Kalinke and Mitchell summarise the saga thus:

 With his foster-brother Róðbert (the son of an earl), Konráðr (son of the emperor of Saxland) who is outstanding in every respect except that he has not learned foreign languages, journeys to Miklagarðr to woo Mathilda, daughter of the king of Grikkland.
 Róðbert, who is skilled in foreign languages, is to speak for Konráðr, but impersonates him and sues for Mathilda's hand.
 Konráðr learns of the betrayal and with the advice of Mathilda—who has vowed to marry only the son of the emperor of Saxland—he embarks upon a series of dangerous exploits designed to convince the king of Grikkland of his identity.
 Finally, he succeeds in obtaining Mathilda as his bride.

-The Earl Róðbert who is the villain of the saga also features as a villain in Þjalar-Jóns saga, making the sagas an interesting example of intertextual relationships within the romance-saga corpus.
+The Earl Róðbert who is the villain of the saga also features as a villain in Þjalar-Jóns saga, while Jarlmanns saga ok Hermanns is viewed as a specific and intentional response to Konráðs saga, to which its shorter version contains an explicit reference.
+These sagas thus constitute an interesting example of intertextual relationships within the romance-saga corpus.

+According to Marianne Kalinke,Konraðs saga keisarasonar is an indigenous Icelandic composition, although it bears some resemblance to Elisabeth von Nassau-Saarbrücken's Loher und Maller (1437), a German prose translation of a French work belonging to the Carolingian cycle but no longer extant.
+Part I relates the adventures of Loher (= Lotharius), son of Charlemagne, in Constantinople.
+He is accompanied by Maller, a faithful friend, and Ott, a cowardly cousin, with whom he has agreed to exchange names for a year.
+Ott, under his assumed name, is believed to be Charlemagne's son, and is promised Zormerin, daughter of King Orscher of Constantinople, as his bride.